 – Glue.
 Not Elmers.
 (It makes the pages ripple.)
 I like using Yes!
 Glue or Rubber cement.
 Glue sticks are my second choice because they don’t last.

 No matter which method you’re choosing, how to make a vision board that is right for you should be started with a little ritual.
 Sit quietly and set the intent.
-With lots of kindness and openness, ask yourself what it is you want.
+With lots of kindness and openness, ask yourself what it is you want in which areas of your life.
 Maybe one word will be the answer.
 Maybe images will come into your head.
 Just take a moment to be with that.
 This process makes it a deeper experience.
-It gives a chance for your ego to step aside just a little, so that you can more clearly create your vision.
+It gives a chance for your ego to step aside just a little and your subconscious mind to arise so that you can more clearly create your vision.

 How to make a vision board in 5 steps: